France launches procedure for 5G licenses

 The minister said last month that the 5G spectrum would be sold at a floor price of 2.17 billion euros.

+Arcep added that payments for the 50 MHz blocs could be staggered over 15 years, and payments for the 10 MHz over four years.

+Disagreements between France’s finance ministry and the telecoms authority over the spectrum to be auctioned and the minimum price for the blocs had caused concerns that the process could be delayed.

-Reporting by Bate Felix in Paris; Editing by David Evans and Matthew Lewis
+Reporting by Bate Felix in Paris; Editing by David Evans, Matthew Lewis and Giles Elgood